mhaack/mh-site/src/posts/2022-01-20-website-history.md

 image: /images/hal-gatewood-tzc3vjpck-q-unsplash.jpg
 date: 2022-01-20
 ---
-I will briefly describe my personal website's history.
+In this post I will briefly describe my personal website's history.
 It started in 1998.
 At this point, I have already gone through six iterations.
 I had already completely forgotten two of them.

 My personal blog is built around simple HTML and CSS.
 There’s no need for much javascript on the site - something I got sorted out over time.
 The site also become a bit of a playground.